Gove says even the most ‘Thatcher-worshipping’ people want more social housing

 Cabinet minister Michael Gove has said even the most “Thatcher-worshipping” people want more social housing, as he acknowledged there is an “urgent” need for action.

-The Housing Secretary warned that the “inadequacy” of many homes, and “fragility and vulnerability” that people face in their daily lives, is “insupportable and indefensible”.
+The housing secretary warned that the “inadequacy” of many homes, and the“fragility and vulnerability” that people face in their daily lives, is “insupportable and indefensible”.

 Speaking on Wednesday at a conference on social housing hosted by the charity Shelter, Mr Gove said there has been a “failure to ensure that there are homes which are genuinely affordable for all”.